 Suggested hiking

-There are eleven (the number of fools) hikes in the Netherlands in the area around mental institutions.
+There are eleven – the number of fools – hikes in the Netherlands in the area around mental institutions.
 Often these institutes were located in remote, hence, beautiful natural areas.
-These can be found in the book Te gek om lost te lopen ('too crazy to walk freely) written by Ruud van der Loo and Rutger Burgers (2000).
+These can be found in the book with the title Te gek om lost te lopen ('too crazy to walk around freely'), written by Ruud van der Loo and Rutger Burgers (2000).

 Suggested music